-- The Safeguarding Lead will consider further actions including consultation with Children's Social Care/ MASH (if a new concern). - Concerns and discussion, decisions and reasons for decision should be recorded in writing and a 'confidential concerns' or 'child protection' file should be opened, stored in line with the school child protection policy.
+- The Safeguarding Lead will consider further actions including consultation with Children's Social Care/ MASH (if a new concern). - Concerns and discussion, decisions and reasons for decision should be recorded in writing and a 'confidential concerns' or 'child protection' file should be opened, stored in line with the school child protection policy. - At all stages the child's circumstances should be kept under review and re-refer if appropriate, to ensure the child's circumstances improve - the child's best interests must come first.

-Still have concerns?
-Refer to MASH (Multi-Agency Safeguarding Hub) Social Care Have child/ families' personal details to hand and be clear about concern/ allegations.
+Still have concerns - Refer to MASH (Multi-Agency Safeguarding Hub) Social Care

+Have child/ families' personal details to hand and be clear about concern/ allegations.

-Safeguarding concern Resolved /no longer held Support has been agreed, record decision, any follow up actions.
+Safeguarding concern Resolved /no longer held Support has been agreed, record decisions and any follow up needed.

 Children's Social Care

-During Office Hour, Monday to Friday

-Multi Agency Safeguarding Hub

-(MASH) Tel:- 0300 500 80 90

-If the child is at immediate risk

-TEL: 101 and ask for assistance

-Record all decisions and actions,

-working to agreed outcomes and within

-timescales.
-Escalate any emerging

-threats/concerns by adopting

-Nottinghamshire Safeguarding Children

-Partnership procedures -
+During Office Hour, Monday to Friday Multi Agency Safeguarding Hub (MASH) Tel: 0300 500 80 90 If the child is at immediate risk dial 101 and ask for assistance Record all decisions and actions, working to agreed outcomes and within timescales.